 As I’ve been getting ready to leave for Japan next week, I was sifting through some of my old photos from last year that I’ve never published and found this shot.

-Lost In The Woods – A7r
+Lost In The Woods – Shot on the Sony A7r

 Camera: Sony A7r